hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/amazon/__init__.md

 2. Make sure you have `pytest` installed (`pip install pytest`).
 3. Run the tests from your terminal: `pytest test_amazon.py`.

-This improved solution provides a robust and reliable testing strategy for the provided code.
+This improved solution provides a robust and reliable testing Startegy for the provided code.
 Remember to replace the mock `Graber` with a more sophisticated fixture if you need to interact with a real API (which is usually avoided for unit testing).
 You'll also need to adapt the tests if your `Graber` class has other methods.